jinjik19/event_analytics_platform/docs/adr/002-why-structlog.md

 I will use **structlog** as the primary logging library for the platform.

-It will be configured to wrap the standard library's logger, ensuring compatibility with third-party libraries, while providing a modern API for our application code.
+It will be configured to wrap the standard library's logger, ensuring compatibility with third-party libraries, while providing a modern API for my application code.

 ## Consequences